NomicFoundation/hardhat/docs/src/content/tutorial/creating-a-new-hardhat-project.md

 # 3. Creating a new Hardhat project

-We'll install Hardhat using the npm CLI.
-The Node.js package manager (or npm), which is a package manager and an online repository for JavaScript code.
+We'll install Hardhat using the Node.js package manager (`npm`), which is both a package manager and an online repository for JavaScript code.

-You can use other package managers in Node.js, but we suggest you use npm 7 or higher to follow this guide.
+You can use other package managers with Node.js, but we suggest you use npm 7 or higher to follow this guide.
 You should already have it if you followed the previous section's steps.

 Open a new terminal and run these commands to create a new folder: